gheorghecr/CoventryUniversityTimeTableAPP/README.md

 To develop this project, I used Android Studio, the programming languages that I used were: Java PHP SQL I also improved my skill using JSON and learned how to use SharedPreferences API.
 The methodology chosen by us in order to develop this project was Agile Scrum.

-The following images show the final product aspect.